WiTimo/ProjectAlpha/training/README.md

 - Group A: `mid_return_bar`, `spread_ticks`, `imbalance_best`, `trade_volume_sum_rel`, `trade_count_log`, `rv_log`.
 - Group B: `spread_change_ticks`, `mid_range_rel`, `cum_bid_size_l_rel`, `cum_ask_size_l_rel`, `imbalance_l`.
+- Group C (per-level, k = 1..3): `bid_offset_level_k_ticks`, `ask_offset_level_k_ticks`, `bid_size_level_k_rel`, `ask_size_level_k_rel`.

 Any missing column will cause the script to abort early so depth regressions surface immediately.
-Before standardization, train quantiles (0.1% / 99.9%) are used to winsorize the most volatile columns (`spread_ticks`, `spread_change_ticks`, `mid_range_rel`, `cum_*_size_l_rel`, `trade_volume_sum_rel`) and the same bounds are applied to validation/test to avoid leakage.
+Before standardization, train quantiles (0.1% / 99.9%) are used to winsorize the most volatile columns including the new level size relatives so book spikes remain bounded.
+The same bounds are applied to validation/test to avoid leakage.
 During training, ultra-stable columns (variance below `1e-9`) are automatically dropped; a warning is logged so you can confirm whether the removal is expected (e.g., if a particular resolution generates flat `rv_log`).
-The logistic-regression baseline now uses elastic-net regularization, making it more stable once the feature set grows with depth signals.
+The logistic-regression baseline still uses elastic-net regularization, making it stable as the feature set grows.

 All logging is printed to stdout so it can be captured in CI or a notebook.
 See `phase1_tcn.py --help` for the full list of options.